heru-himawan-tl/fdaf/README.md

 build the modern web-application that follows the modern version of Java EE.
 The API collections include the abstractions and interfaces to apply modern & advanced web-application's _View_ layer & _Controller_ and complex _Model_ of business logic application.
-Implementing the FDAF's API(s) and FDAF's JSF components - will reduce the complexity of code and debugging; you no need to write the thousand lines of code or markup.
+Implementing FDAF's API(s) and FDAF's JSF components will reduce the complexity of code and debugging; you no need to write thousand lines of code or markup.

 FDAF also includes the compilation-tools to reduce the compilation complexities.
 For example, you no need to write the complicated JPA